 All accounts within the Balance Sheet grouping ("FCCS_Balance Sheet") except for "Saved Assumption" accounts are translated.
 The default translation is based on the default translation settings that you have selected from the Translation Overrides screen (Periodic Translation at Average Rate is used by default unless modified).

-All Movement dimension base (level 0) members are translated at the selected translation settings except for the Opening Balance and Opening Balance Adjustment member.
+All members under the FCCS_Movements hierarchy.are translated at the selected translation settings except for the Opening Balance and Opening Balance Adjustment member.
 Any override account entries for accounts specified as Historical Amount Override or Historical Rate Override Exchange Rate Type accounts are then applied, replacing the default translations.
 If no override entries were made, then the Historical accounts remain translated at the default settings.
 Any deployed translation override rules are then applied, adjusting or replacing the default translation results.

 Opening Balance is always carried forward from the Closing Balance of the prior period for all stored levels of data and is never translated.
 Opening Balance Adjustment entries are deemed to be related to the prior period (for example, prior period adjustments).
 Opening Balance Adjustment entries are therefore translated at the prior period Ending Rate.
-Historical accounts are translated at the prior period "effective rate" (the ratio of the prior period Closing Balance translated amount divided by the prior period Closing Balance untranslated amount) on an account-by-account basis.
-It is possible that small extraneous amounts might create an invalid (unreasonable) effective rate that can incorrectly distort subsequent translation calculations.
-To avoid this issue, if the ratio of the calculated prior period effective rate to the prior period Ending Rate (or the reciprocal) exceeds 10, then the Ending Rate will be used for the translation (for example, if effective rate / ending rate < 0.1 or effective rate / ending rate > 10, then translate using the ending rate).
+Historical accounts are translated at the prior period "Effective rate" (the ratio of the prior period Closing Balance translated amount divided by the prior period Closing Balance untranslated amount) on an account-by-account basis.
+If the prior period Effective rate is not available (which can occur when data for the prior period is not consolidated due to a Consolidation % of 0%), then the system applies the prior period Average Rate.

 Foreign Exchange Variances (FX Opening, FX Movements) are then calculated to bring the aggregated Closing Balance to the equivalent of the untranslated Closing Balance translated at Ending Rate.
 Then for all accounts that are defined with an Exchange Rate Type of Historical, Historical Rate Override or Historical Amount Override, the calculated FX is reversed in either the FX-to-CTA or FX-to-CICTA movement members.
 The accumulation of these reversals for all accounts within the Balance Sheet top member (not the "FCCS_Balance Sheet" grouping, but the "FCCS_Total Balance Sheet" Traditional or Net Assets member) are then posted to the CTA or CICTA account (within the Balance Sheet, the reversal of the calculated FX and the posting to CTA / CICTA is a balanced entry).